This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 YOU MIGHT LIKE: The best pubs, bars and brewery taprooms in Walthamstow >

 It is also one of the best places in London to seek out retro toys (there are 3 or 4 toy stores selling the likes of original Star Wars figures, 80s Matchbox and Hot Wheel cars).

-There are a couple of food and drink places inside but the main draw card is Homies on Donkeys – a small but cosy venue making fresh Mexican tacos to orders.
-We visited early one Saturday afternoon and the queue was out the door, with every seat inside and out taken.
-Most tacos start from about the £3.50 range and there are combo offers too.
+There are a couple of food and drink places inside Walthamstow’s Wood Street Indoor Market but the main draw card is Homies on Donkeys – a small but cosy venue making fresh Mexican tacos to orders.
+Busy as and the tastiest tacos we’ve had for a while in London.
+Note that Homies on Donkeys will be leaving Walthamstow Wood Street Indoor Market in March 2023 to relocate to Leytonstone.

-98-100 Wood Street, Walthamstow, E17 3HX
+Address: Wood Street Indoor Market, 98-100 Wood Street, E17 3HX

 Opening hours: Tues-Sat: 10am-5.30pm

 This cool little cafe in Walthamstow Village serves up cheese, coffee and craft beer all under one roof.

 At Froth & Rind, you can sample a range of artisan cheeses from the East London Cheese Board as well as a range of cheese toasties, coffee, cakes and pastries, plus craft beers from local breweries.